 Flying with a psychiatric service dog on Hawaiian Airlines requires advanced planning.
 Keep this essential information in mind as you go from booking your flight to boarding the plane.

-When booking your flight with Hawaiian Airlines, inform the ticket agent about your dog.
-The agent may ask about your dog’s skills, and you may need to repeat this information with the agents at the airport before boarding the plane.
+- When booking your flight with Hawaiian Airlines, inform the ticket agent about your dog.
+The agent may ask about your dog's skills, and you may need to repeat this information to the agents at the airport before boarding the plane.

-Hawaiian Airlines requires service animals to sit at your feet during the flight.
-Consider choosing a seat at the front of the plane where you may have a bit more legroom and no other passenger in front of you.
+- Hawaiian Airlines requires service animals to sit at your feet during the flight.
+Consider choosing a seat at the front of the aircraft where you may have a bit more legroom and no other passenger in front of you.

-The state of Hawaii has strict guidelines for animal travel.
-Review the state regulations before scheduling your trip and obtain all certificates prior to the deadlines.
+- Hawaii has strict animal travel guidelines.
+Review the state regulations before scheduling your trip and obtain all certificates before the deadlines.

 How To Get Your Legitimate Psychiatric Service Dog Letter with Pettable